Agritech-treexuat/Agritech-sample-FE/README.md

 ```
 npx thirdweb@latest create --contract
 ```
-Create name and choose the default setting
+Create name and choose the default setting.
 Move to the new folder you've created
 ```
 npm install dotenv
 touch .env